 Pay Off Mortgage or Invest?

 If you have been following our blog posts, you may have seen a theme in our answers to frequently asked questions.
 As with many of the questions we addressed in past topics, our answer to whether to pay off debt or invest is “it depends.”
-The interest rate being paid on the debt and individual’s risk tolerance are two important factors used in evaluating this assessment.
+The interest rate being paid on the debt and an individual’s risk tolerance are two important factors used in evaluating this assessment.

 Let’s start with the basics.
 If you elect to make an extra payment on the mortgage, you are essentially guaranteeing yourself an annual return that is equal to the interest rate on the loan.
-An extra payment on the mortgage reduces the amount that you pay interest on each year, and therefore, the saved interest is your return on investment.
+An extra payment on the mortgage reduces the amount you pay interest on each year, and therefore, the saved interest is your return on investment.